paulofelipefeitosa/distributed-union-find/README.md

 ## Setting up

-Before running the App replica, is necessary to config some attribute in the ```appconfig.json``` file.
+Before running the App replica, is necessary to config some attributes in the ```appconfig.json``` file.
 ``` bash
 {
   "MyIP": "localhost",